Absolutely continuous Furstenberg measures: Computations for the Taylor Expansion

 \section{Computations for the Taylor Expansion}

 In this Section we will prove Proposition \ref{proposition:intro_decomp_detail}.
-We also do some computations on the derivatives $\zeta_i \in \As$ from Proposition \ref{proposition:intro_decomp_detail} which will later enable us to give bounds on the order $k$ detail of $x$ from the proposition.
+We also do some computations on the derivatives $\zeta_i \in \As$ from Proposition \ref{proposition:intro_decomp_detail} which will later enable us to give bounds on the order $k$ detail of random variables produced by allowing the $u^{(i)}$ in the proposition to be appropriately chosen independent random variables.
 First we will give more detail on our notation.

 Given normed vector spaces $V$ and $W$, some vector $v \in V$, and a function $f:V \to W$ which is differentiable at $v$ we write $D_vf(v)$ for the linear map $V \to W$ which is the derivative of $f$ at $v$.
 Similarly if $f$ is $n$ times differentiable at $v$ we write $D^n_v f(v)$ for the $n$-multi-linear map $V^n \to W$ which is the $n$th derivative of $f$ at $v$.